domeru369/Salifort-motors-project/README.md

 # Limitations of the dataset
 * The data was last updated 3 years ago (2021)
-* The salary variable is lacks details.
+* The salary variable lacks details.
 It is grouped categorically (low, medium and high)

 ## Process
 * I chose Python to perform analysis because python boasts a rich ecosystem of libraries specifically designed for machine learning tasks.
 Popular libraries like NumPy, Pandas and Scikit-learn.
 It also has libraries for visualizations such as matplotlib and seaborn.
-* I imported all the packages needed for cleaning and manipulating data
+* I imported all the packages needed for cleaning and manipulating data.
-* I loaded the data set into a dataframe and loaded it
+* I loaded the data set into a dataframe.
 * I displayed the first few rows of the data and then gathered descriptive analysis of the data.
-* I gathered basic information about the data then checking if all the data types are correct and there are no inncorrect data types
+* There are no inncorrect data types.
-* I renamed the column names for more better understanding
+* I renamed the column names for better understanding.
 * There are no missing entries in the data
 * 3,008 rows contain duplicates.
 That is 20% of the data and I dropped them as needed.
 * I checked for outliers in all the variables and discovered that the tenure variable contained outliers so I handled them by reassigning them, that is, changing the values to ones that fit within the general distribution of the dataset.
 I created a floor and ceiling at a quantile eg 75% and 25% percentile.
 Any value above the 75% mark or below the 25% mark are changed to fit within the walls of the IQR(Inter Quantile Range).